-&lt;sup>3 An example of an analytical framework for evaluating systemic cyber risk within and across sectors: https://sipa.columbia.edu/sites/default/files/CRFS%20Working%20Paper%20The%20Ties%20that%20Bind.pdf CISA CYBERSECURITY ADVISORY COMMITTEE
+3 An example of an analytical framework for evaluating systemic cyber risk within and across sectors: https://sipa.columbia.edu/sites/default/files/CRFS%20Working%20Paper%20The%20Ties%20that%20Bind.pdf

 - 4. Partner with sectors to establish sector resiliency goals: Critical infrastructure owners and operators are ultimately responsible for managing risk to NCFs.
 These owners and operators, working at the sector level, should help define national resiliency goals and drive the processes and outputs of risk analysis, with the support of CISA and SRMAs.
 Individual sectors should form common resiliency goals to focus public-private efforts to protect NCFs operated or supported by the sector.
-CSAC recommends: - a.
-CISA engages sectors with SRMAs as full partners throughout the lifecycle of national resiliency efforts, including setting national and sector resiliency goals.
+SR recommends: - CISA engages sectors with SRMAs as full partners throughout the lifecycle of national resiliency efforts, including setting national and sector resiliency goals.